walcht/neovim-unity/README.md

 ---

 - Q. Why the headache?
 Why not just use Visual Studio?
-- A. Some people find a great joy in using Neovim.
+- A. Some people find great joy in using Neovim.
 Some other people use it for all their programming tasks thus it would be inefficient for them to transition to Visual Studio or VSCode just for Unity programming.

 ---